Divorce financial orders explained

 Consent orders are for divorcing couples who have assets to divide and who want to make their financial settlement legally binding.
 A Divorce Solicitor can help you draft the consent order, after which it should be sent to the Court for approval.
 If the Judge deems it to be fair the consent order will be approved, from which point neither person can make a financial claim against the other.

 Clean break orders are for divorcing couples who do not have any assets to divide, but who still want to ensure any financial ties between them are cut.

 Many people assume that because they don't have any assets at the time of the divorce, there is no point in getting a financial order.
 What is the point in protecting money you don't have?
-But it's wrong to assume this because there is always the possibility that you will acquire money in the future.
+To assume is wrong, because there is always the possibility that you may acquire money in the future.
 If you do, your ex is within their legal rights to make a financial claim.
 As with a consent order, a divorce solicitor can help you draft a clean break order, which must then be approved by a Judge.

 You do not need both a consent order and a clean break order.
 Only one will be suitable for you, depending upon the assets you currently own.
 Our family law and divorce solicitors can explain the options available, and suggest which is best for your circumstances.

 For more information see clean break order Case Studies: